Alzheimer’s Disease Research

 “Each year, about 500,000 people die with cancer and about the same number die with Alzheimer’s.
 Yet, Alzheimer’s disease research receives only $450 million annually from the National Institutes of Health, about 1/15th of the amount devoted to cancer research.
 We urgently need to increase funding to make substantial breakthroughs,” he said.

-Alzheimer’s disease research has generated more questions than answers.
-Some scientists are investigating connections between diet and Alzheimer’s, while others are looking for nutritional-based cures.
+Elsewhere, scientists are investigating connections between diet and Alzheimer’s, while others are looking for nutritional-based cures.
 For example, some Alzheimer’s researchers are studying turmeric, folic acid and Vitamin D3 as deterrents.
 The immune-stimulation effects of vitamin D3 in combination with curcumin (found in the spice turmeric), seems to help purge some of the protein buildup in the brain.
 Both vitamin D and curcumin help fight Alzheimer’s disease independently.
 They might accomplish even more when used together to treat and prevent Alzheimer’s disease.

 Alzheimer’s disease research indicates that foods rich in B12 and Omega 3 fats might lower one’s risk of acquiring the disease.
 Coconut oil and blueberries also are beneficial.
 Alpha-lipoic acid supplements show early promise in clinical studies.
 It also helps reduce brain inflammation.
 University of South Florida’s Byrd Alzheimer’s Institute researchers recently received a $250,000 grant from a private foundation to conduct what is thought to be the first clinical trial of the effects of coconut oil on mild to moderate cases of Alzheimer’s disease.